IBM/event-automation/_ep_1.0/02-installing/06a installing-offline.md

    Retrieving CASE version ...
    - Success
    Validating the CASE ...
-   Validating the signature for the ibm-event-processing CASE...
+   Validating the signature for the ibm-eventprocessing CASE...
    - Success
    Creating inventory ...
    - Success